localstack/docs/content/en/user-guide/aws/security-token-service/index.md

 You can use the temporary credentials in your applications for temporary access.

-### Get caller identity and session token
+### Get caller identity

 You can get the caller identity and session token using the [`GetCallerIdentity`](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html) API.
-Run the following command to get the caller identity and session token:
+Run the following command to get the caller identity for the credentials set in your environment:

 {{< command >}}
 $ awslocal sts get-caller-identity